 The FAGE Group has been continuously owned since it was founded in 1926 by the family of Mr. Athanassios Filippou.
 FAGE International S.A. is a corporation organized under the laws of the Grand Duchy of Luxembourg.
-FAGE USA is a corporation organized under the laws of the State of New York and an indirect wholly owned subsidiary of FAGE International S.A.
+FAGE USA is a corporation organized under the laws of the State of New York and a direct wholly owned subsidiary of FAGE International.